 7. Aska Shawlette Free Tunisian Crochet Shawl Pattern

-The Aska Shawlette by High Strung Crochet provides detailed photo-rich tutorials for the Tunisian crochet stitched used in the pattern.
-The stitches include Tunisian simple stitch, Tunisian knit stitch, Tunisian purl stitch and Tunisian cross stitch.
+The Aska Shawlette by High Strung Crochet provides detailed photo-rich tutorials for the Tunisian crochet stitch used in the pattern.
+The stitches include Tunisian simple stitch, Tunisian knit stitch, Tunisian purl stitch, and Tunisian cross stitch.
 The pattern places Tunisian cross stitch at the center of the topdown shawl pattern and alternates the other stitches around it.
 The pattern is a really simple recipe and the designer encourages people to vary up the stitches according to their own preferences.

 8. Tunisian Entrelac Shawl Free Crochet Pattern

 Entrelac is a type of short row Tunisian crochet that doesn't require a special hook.
 G. Madsen offers a Tunisian crochet entrelac shawl pattern free through Ravelry.
 This luxe crochet shawl is worked in fingering weight yarn but has a density that creates a lot of cozy warmth.
-A border that combines v-stitch with picots add a nice lacy touch to the final design.
+A border that combines v-stitch with picots adds a nice lacy touch to the final design.

 There are so many fun stitches to learn in Tunisian crochet, and they each create a unique Tunisian drape that makes its own style of crochet shawl.
 Have fun trying out patterns that implement these niche stitches.